Can you refile a provisional patent application?

 Risk of more prior art

 A later priority date naturally allows more prior art that can be used against you.
 If you abandon your first provisional and refile eleven months later, for example, then eleven more months of additional prior art can be used against you.
+This can be particularly frustrating when you

 Risk of public disclosures